mantinband/seacraft-simulation/README.md

 A Patrol boat's destination can be set to an angle, a point, or a port.

 ## Time pulses
-On each time the "world" is updated as following:
+With each time pulse the "world" is updated as following:
 #### Port
 updates ports fuel amount and refuels a ship if needed
 #### Cruiser